How does the IRmadillo differ to Off-line Analysis?

 - ICP-AES: inductively coupled plasma atomic emission spectroscopy is a technique that burns a sample in a controlled environment and measures the light that is emitted.
 This is a powerful method of measuring very low levels of inorganic molecules and metal ions (such as Ca2+ or Mg2+).
 The technology does require standards, and a benign environment similarly to HPLC.

 - Chemical assays: the vast majority of classical chemical assay techniques have been replaced by instrumentation, but some processes do still require wet chemical workup.
 Chemical titrations are still commonly used, for example to analyse the free fatty acid content in edible oil refining or to measure the levels of dissolved SO2 in sulphate/sulphite mixtures.

-There are lots of other off-line instruments that may used in laboratory settings (for example plate readers in biochemical settings, or NMR instruments in organic synthesis laboratories), but for process control the above techniques cover the majority of approaches.
+There are lots of other off-line instruments that may be used in laboratory settings (for example plate readers in biochemical settings, or NMR instruments in organic synthesis laboratories), but for process control the above techniques cover the majority of approaches.

 What is the benefit of the IRmadillo over off-line analysis?

 There are a number of benefits to using an on-line analytical tool such as the IRmadillo over off-line and extractive techniques.
 These are:

 - Safety: taking samples off-line of processes that may be very hot, under high pressure, corrosive, explosive or highly toxic is never a safe activity to perform.
 By removing the need to take samples off-line the IRmadillo can dramatically reduce the hazards involved with analysing a process.

 - Time to measurement: the IRmadillo is constantly measuring the process it is installed in, with a default update frequency of 2 minutes.
 This means there is never a delay in measurement, and problems can be spotted quickly and rectified before causing large scale issues or failed batches.